 Síl observed her for a moment, as if gauging her resolve.
 Then her smiling lips slowly parted, fangs gleaming in the starlight, and Ky knew that she would not be dissuaded.
 She would sing for Ember.
 He would come to her.
 And he would be devoured.

 Síl's tongue curled as she took a breath—

 Blood in the water.

 The world went black, a sound like the roaring ocean filling her ears, and the earth tilted.
 A painful impact shuddered through her frame as she collided with another body, and something soft gave way beneath her ramming shoulder.
-Stars danced before her eyes as she grasped cold flesh; the water closed over their heads.
+Stars danced before her eyes, her claws sank into cold flesh, and the lake closed over her head.

 Síl shrieked, slashing at her throat, but Ky twisted and writhed through the dark waters, forcing them ever deeper.
 She moved along the bottom of the lake, kicking off the pebbly surface with her legs while wrestling for control of Síl with her hands and arms.
-The dress tore, and she was dimly aware that sharp claws had raked across her face and bosom, but her skin tingled with fury and a peculiar numbness sheltered her from the blows.
+The dress tore, and she was dimly aware that sharp claws had raked across her face and bosom, but her skin tingled with numb fury, sheltering her from the blows.

-Bubbles rushed past Ky's face as she grunted with effort, curling her toes around any rock or rotting log that she could find as they descended into the murky depths.
-A pair of fangs sank into her shoulder, yet even that pain was dulled, peripheral to the tremendous anger and fear roiling in her chest.
+Bubbles rushed past Ky's face as she grunted with effort, curling her toes around every rock and rotting log that she encountered as they descended into the murk.
+A pair of fangs sank into her shoulder, yet even that pain was dulled, peripheral to the tremendous anger and fear roiling together in her chest.
 She grabbed Síl by the throat and chanted ancient curses.